Woodlands double deaths: 'Your sister is dead,' accused told brother-in-law

 His sister had not attended the reunion dinner, and the family was told that she had stomach cramps and was taken to hospital and then back home.
 When the family tried to contact her, she did not respond, or the phone line was cut off.

-"My dad told me he's very worried, because my sis (was) pregnant," he said.
+"My dad told me he was very worried, because my sis was pregnant," he said.

 He told his dad he would make another trip down to his sister's home to check on her.
 He headed down to her home with another brother-in-law and found the place to be the same as it was before.